 This option does not really work for your own home.
 For investment properties and second homes you will need a holiday let mortgage.

-These lenders know that the property is a holiday home and will be expecting you to actively market it for holiday letting for most of the year.
+These lenders know that the property is a short term rental and will be expecting you to actively market it for holiday letting for most of the year.

 Suitable mortgages: Holiday let mortgage